muppet9010/factorio-muppet-streamer/README.md

 Give Weapon & Ammo
 -----------------

-Gives the target player a named weapon and/or named ammo.
+Ensures the target player has a specific weapon and can give ammo and force their selection of the weapon.

 - Command syntax: `/muppet_streamer_give_player_weapon_ammo [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments: